 Our ultimate objective is to make democracy more representative and effective by making it far more participatory.
 Do Gooder's tools have one purpose, to break down the walls between those in power and those they purport to represent.

 The team that built Do Gooder

 Do Gooder is based in Sydney, Australia with team members dispersed around the world.
 We built Do Gooder after working for a decade on campaigns for progressive society.
 We experienced first hand how tough it is to create change without the resources to do it properly – so we got to work co-creating a platform that levelled the playing field for progressives.

 David Gravina – Founder, CEO Simon Meers – System Architect, CTO

-Jon Huber – Lead Developer Jess Medcalf - Lead storyteller Justin Bonsey - Support, Activist in residence Justin Clarke – Digital Consultant Kate Walsh – Strategy, Campaign consultant
+Jon Huber – Lead Developer Jess Medcalf - Lead storyteller Justin Bonsey - Support, Activist in residence Justin Clarke – Technical and Growth Advisor Kate Walsh – Strategy, Campaign consultant